MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/telemetry/java-standalone-troubleshoot.md

 - Disable some instrumentations described in [Suppress specific autocollected telemetry](/azure/azure-monitor/app/java-standalone-config#suppress-specific-autocollected-telemetry).
 - Try this experimental feature: [Startup time improvement for a limited number of CPU cores](https://github.com/microsoft/ApplicationInsights-Java/wiki/Start-up-time-improvement-with-a-limited-number-of-CPU-cores-(experimental)).
 If you experience any issues while using this feature, send us a feedback.

-You can also try other monitoring solutions:
+You can also try the [monitoring solutions for Java native](/azure/azure-monitor/app/opentelemetry-enable?tabs=java-native) also applicable to a JVM-based application:

 - With Spring Boot, the Microsoft distribution of the OpenTelemetry starter.
-See the [Java native documentation](/azure/azure-monitor/app/opentelemetry-enable?tabs=java-native), also applicable to a JVM-based application.
 - With Quarkus, the Quarkus Opentelemetry Exporter for Microsoft Azure.
-See the [Java native documentation](/azure/azure-monitor/app/opentelemetry-enable?tabs=java-native), also applicable to a JVM-based application.

-For more information, see the [Enable Azure Monitor OpenTelemetry for Java native applications](/azure/azure-monitor/app/opentelemetry-enable?tabs=java-native).

 [!INCLUDE [Third-party disclaimer](../../../../includes/third-party-disclaimer.md)]